-Fishermen Joanne Sibley
+Joanne Sibley

-Image: Joanne Sibley, 2005, from the collection of the National Gallery of the Cayman Islands
+Image: Joanne Sibley, 2005, Fishermen, from the collection of NGCI

 "Apart from my being emotionally driven to paint, the wonderful exhilaration and intensity of working on-site is simply an out of world experience for me.
 Nothing can compare to the joy of it all."